-On February 20, 2018, we received a written notice (the "First Notice") from NASDAQ Stock Market LLC ("Nasdaq") that the Company had not been in compliance with the minimum bid price requirement set forth in Nasdaq Listing Rule 5550(a)(2) for a period of 30 consecutive business days.
+On February 20, 2018, Ohr received a written notice (the "First Notice") from NASDAQ Stock Market LLC ("Nasdaq") that Ohr had not been in compliance with the minimum bid price requirement set forth in Nasdaq Listing Rule 5550(a)(2) for a period of 30 consecutive business days.
 Nasdaq Listing Rule 5550(a)(2) requires listed securities to maintain a minimum closing bid price of \$1.00 per share, and Nasdaq Listing Rule 5810(c)(3)(A) provides that a failure to meet the minimum closing bid price requirement exists if the deficiency continues for a period of 30 consecutive business days.

-In accordance with Nasdaq's Listing Rule 5810(c)(3)(A), the Company had a period of 180 calendar days, or until August 20, 2018, to regain compliance with the minimum closing bid price requirement.
-The Company did not regain compliance with the minimum closing bid price requirement by August 20, 2018.
-The Company was notified by Nasdaq that it might be afforded a second 180 calendar period to regain compliance with the minimum closing bid price requirement under certain circumstances.
-As a result, the Company applied for an extension of the cure period, as permitted under the notification.
-In order to cure the deficiency the Company indicated that, to that extent necessary, it planned to seek approval for a reverse stock split in order to meet the minimum closing bid price requirement at a special meeting of the Company's stockholders which the Company would hold prior to the expiration of the second 180 day period and effectuate the reverse stock split immediately thereafter.
-On August 21, 2018, the Company received a written notice from Nasdaq that the Company had been granted an additional 180 calendar days, or until February 19, 2019, to regain compliance with the minimum \$1.00 bid price per share requirement of the Listing Rules of Nasdaq ("Second Notice").
+In accordance with Nasdaq's Listing Rule 5810(c)(3)(A), Ohr had a period of 180 calendar days, or until August 20, 2018, to regain compliance with the minimum closing bid price requirement.
+Ohr did not regain compliance with the minimum closing bid price requirement by August 20, 2018.
+Ohr was notified by Nasdaq that it might be afforded a second 180 calendar period to regain compliance with the minimum closing bid price requirement under certain circumstances.
+As a result, Ohr applied for an extension of the cure period, as permitted under the notification.
+In order to cure the deficiency, Ohr indicated that, to that extent necessary, it planned to seek approval for a reverse stock split in order to meet the minimum closing bid price requirement at a special meeting of Ohr's stockholders which Ohr would hold prior to the expiration of the second 180 day period and effectuate the reverse stock split immediately thereafter.